clojurewerkz/cassaforte/README.md

 ## Maven Artifacts

-Monger artifacts are [released to Clojars](https://clojars.org/clojurewerkz/cassaforte).
+Cassaforte artifacts are [released to Clojars](https://clojars.org/clojurewerkz/cassaforte).
 If you are using Maven, add the following repository definition to your `pom.xml`:

 ``` xml